bkamapantula/bkamapantula.github.io/_posts/2020-07-10-jekyll-minima-pagination.md

-# Pagination in personal blog
+---
+layout: post
+tags: jekyll
+---

+# Posts layout update

 The home page of my blog as a short introduction about me followed by a list of posts.
 The items I wanted to improve:

 - paginate posts
 - show excerpt for each post

-As I didn't have jekyll/ruby configured on my machine, the first step was to configure it using [1].
-I had to ensure jekyll and its dependencies for github-pages were installed fine.
+As I didn't have Jekyll/Ruby configured on my machine, the first step was to configure it using [1].
+I had to ensure Jekyll and its dependencies for github-pages were installed fine.

 Using a cloned copy of my [blog](https://github.com/bkamapantula/bkamapantula.github.io/), I made the next set of changes using [3]: